mudkipme/awesome-minisforum-v3/README.md

 ## Known Issues

-- Enabling AMD Fluid Motion Frames in *AMD Software: Adrenalin Edition* may cause Windows to reboot.
+- ~~Enabling AMD Fluid Motion Frames in *AMD Software: Adrenalin Edition* may cause Windows to reboot.~~
-- Automatic rotation and accelerometers doesn't work in Linux.
+    - It seems this issue is fixed with latest AMD Software: Adrenalin Edition driver.